New-Jersey-Forest-Service/ForMOM/README.md

 ![20Week_CSVToDat](https://user-images.githubusercontent.com/49537988/178082801-357ac544-3d1a-42dd-bb92-abad91ca7347.png)

 This program takes two csvs specifying constraints and the objective file, and produces a .dat file.

 If the constraint builder were fully fleshed out, this program would be unnecessary, so this will eventually be pruned from the project.

+**Credits**: The original csv format was made by Bill, and the converter was written by Michael

 ## Dependencies